One of the most common questions pet owners have is, “Can I give my dog human vitamins?”

 - Vitamin D – Vitamin D is also critical because it helps to protect dogs from a wide variety of diseases.
 A recent study showed that many commercial dog foods don’t provide enough of this vitamin.7

-Tips on Selecting the Right Supplement
+Tips On Selecting The Right Supplement

 Once your veterinarian gives the OK to give your dog vitamin supplements, the next step will be to determine which one will be the best.
 See if your vet has recommendations and then do some research on your own.